Malaysia Data Privacy Laws: PDPA 2010 Compliance Guide (2026)

 Data Subject Rights Under the PDPA

 The original PDPA provided data subjects with rights of access, correction, and withdrawal of consent.
-The 2024 amendments significantly expanded the rights available to individuals.
+The 2024 Amendment significantly expanded the rights available to individuals.
+These rights became operative in Phase 3 on 1 June 2025.

 Right of Access